Rhinoplasty Surgery in Bangkok, Thailand

 Rhinoplasty surgery, or nose-reshaping surgery (also known in Bangkok as a ‘nose-job’), is one of the five most popular plastic surgery procedures in the world.
 For patients in Thailand who are unhappy with the size or shape of their nose, rhinoplasty performed at our clinic in Bangkok can be a welcome cosmetic solution.
-Make an appointment to visit our clinic and discover more about having rhinoplasty surgery in Bangkok, including the reasonable price of the procedure.
+Make an appointment to visit our clinic and discover more about having rhinoplasty surgery in Bangkok, Thailand, including the reasonable price of the procedure.

-Because the nose is the most prominent facial feature, altering its size and/or shape can have a significant impact on one’s appearance.
+Because the nose is the most prominent facial feature, altering its size or shape can have a significant impact on one’s appearance.
 When performed by a qualified cosmetic surgeon, rhinoplasty can greatly improve the balance of facial features, helping patients find new confidence.

-R hinoplasty is plastic surgery that modifies the shape and size of the nose.
-While most of these procedures are performed for aesthetic reasons, rhinoplasty can also a solution to structural defects that may cause breathing problems.
+Rhinoplasty is plastic surgery that modifies the shape and size of the nose.
+While most of these procedures are performed for aesthetic reasons, rhinoplasty can also provide a solution to structural defects that may cause breathing problems.
 The nose reshaping procedure can be done as an outpatient or inpatient treatment that typically lasts one to three hours.
-THE IDEAL RHINOPLASTY CANDIDATE are Prominent nasal hump, wide nose or nasal tip needs refinement.
+The ideal rhinoplasty candidates in Bangkok are those with a prominent nasal hump, wide nose or a nasal tip that needs refinement.

-There are 2 Rhinoplasty Techniques
+There are 2 Types of Rhinoplasty Surgery

-2. Open Rhinoplasty (Open Structure Rhinoplasty): an operative technique by which an external incision is made to gain access to the interior of the nose.
+- Open Rhinoplasty (Open Structure Rhinoplasty): an operative technique by which an external incision is made to gain access to the interior of the nose.

-The main difference between Open and Closed Rhinoplasty is that a small incision is made on the underside of the skin at the end of the septum separating the two nostrils (columella) during an Open approach.
+The main difference between Open and Closed Rhinoplasty is that a small incision is made on the underside of the skin at the end of the septum, separating the two nostrils (columella) during an Open approach.

-What is Rhinoplasty ?
+What is Rhinoplasty Surgery?